 We have the uniformed groups with us, and ask everyone to bring some item of food – in a carton, a tin or fresh – which we later give to the Food Bank run by the Baptist Church here in central Sutton Coldfield.

 Around the end of October, in the last couple of years we’ve tried to have a Sunday afternoon (4.00pm) time for families – craft, food, singing & prayers – as an antidote to the growing practice of ‘trick or treat’.

-Around this time it is All Saints Day - & on that Sunday our evening service is a Commemoration of those who have died in the previous 12 months.
-We read the names of those people the clergy have taken funerals for (as well as any others we asked to include) & invite their families along.
+Around this time it is All Saints Day – and on that Sunday our evening service is a Commemoration of the Departed, those who have died in the previous 12 months.
+We read the names of those people the clergy have taken funerals for (as well as any others we asked to include) and invite their families along.